Thermal Imaging for Contactless Cardiorespiratory and Sudomotor Response Monitoring

 This behavior is visible in qualitative traces.
 In Figure~\ref{fig:eda_comparison} (T003-CD), the forehead and the eye-average trend follow the broad evolution of the palm sensor more consistently than the nose trace over extended intervals, while the nose signal shows a long deviation that is compatible with local artifacts or polarity-dependent effects.
-This supports the oracle result reported above: per-session selection improves the mean agreement, and it motivates adaptive ROI selection or multi-ROI fusion rather than relying on a single fixed ROI for all sessions.
+Between approximately 200 and 400\,s the nose trace deviates from PEDA while other ROIs retain the broader temporal evolution.
+This supports the oracle and task-stratified results reported above: per-session and per-task ROI preferences vary, motivating adaptive ROI selection or multi-ROI fusion rather than relying on a single fixed ROI for all sessions.